MrEliptik/game_launcher/README.md

 You can also check the **Fake** folder to see a game example

+## How to navigate

+Navigate using keyboard or gamepad using the usual keys used for navigation (arrows keys, enter).

+`alt+enter` to toggle fullscreen

 ## Limitations

 Right now, the launcher is only working with windows.
 Supporting linux and mac shouldn't be complicated, we just need to detect the correct extensions or file types.